 If you could be subject to the AMT this year ... consider accelerating income into this year, which may allow you to benefit from the lower maximum AMT rate.
 And deferring expenses you can't deduct for AMT purposes may allow you to preserve those deductions.
-(But watch out for the annual limit on the state and local tax deduction.)
+(But watch out for the annual limit on the SALT deduction.)
 If you also defer expenses you can deduct for AMT purposes, the deductions may become more valuable because of the higher maximum regular tax rate.
 Finally, carefully consider the tax consequences of exercising ISOs.

-If you could be subject to the AMT next year ... consider taking the opposite approach.
+next year ... consider taking the opposite approach.
 For instance, defer income to next year, because you'll likely pay a relatively lower AMT rate.
 And, before year end, consider selling any private-activity municipal bonds whose interest could be subject to the AMT.